neeythann/ip-location-rs/README.md

 For more information, please see the [openapi.yaml file spec](https://github.com/neeythann/ip-location-rs/blob/main/openapi.yaml)

-This microservice only has one production-ready endpoint at the root (`/`) which accepts an `ip` query paramter
-- If no `ip` query paramter is provided, the server will attempt to use:
-  - The client's public IP address, if available;
-  - or the `X-Forwarded-For` header (if present).
-- Else would return a HTTP 415 error

-### Experimental Endpoints

-To enable experimental endpoints, pass the `--experimental` flag when executing the program
+`GET /` - returns a JSON response containing the current user's IP address AS and country details

 `GET /AS/{asn_number}` - returns a JSON response containing the ASN's details and associated networks

 `GET /country/{country_code}` - returns a JSON response containing the country details and associated networks

 ### Sample Usage